mdekstrand/cs533-web/week2/index.md

 ## {{mnotebook}} Tutorial Notebooks

 The [tutorial notebooks](../../resources/tutorials/index.md) contain more info on the Python code, including more systematic overviews of the different Python and Pandas features.
+I recommend you particularly pay attention to the [Python and Data](python-and-data) tutorials.

 **We will not get to all Pandas features you might need in videos.**
 These notebooks, the <cite>Python for Data Analysis</cite> textbook, and the [Pandas User Guide](https://pandas.pydata.org/pandas-docs/stable/user_guide/index.html) all provide additional information on Pandas, NumPy, and SciPy.